 Proposal 3: (In case P1 is agreed) To agree on option2a, i.e., type-2 indication triggered by dual-connected node includes a list of Routing IDs that are not available.

-Proposal 4: To discuss if routing information should be included in type-2 indication triggered by a single-connected node.
+Proposal 4: (In case P1 is agreed) RAN2 to discuss if routing information should be always included in type-2 indication triggered by a single-connected node.

-Proposal 5: (In case P1 agreed) RAN2 to discuss if the content of type-2 indication should indicate whether the failure is a link-level failure or whether it is a routing ID-level failure.
+Proposal 5: (In case P1 agreed) RAN2 to discuss if the content of type-2 indication can indicate that the failure is a link-level failure in some cases (FFS) or if it should always indicate a routing ID-level failure.

 Proposal 5: (In case P1 agreed) RAN2 to discuss if the content of type-2 indication should indicate whether the failure is a link-level failure or whether it is a routing ID-level failure.